codepath/web103_finalproject/README.md

 ### Email Notifications

-Automatically send an email to the salon notifying them of a new booking and send a confirmation email to the user for their records.
+Automatically send an email to the salon notifying them of a new booking, send a confirmation email to the user for their records, and notifying users of upcoming appointments.

 ### User Profile - View Bookings

-Enable users to see a list of all their current and upcoming bookings, including details like date, time, salon, and technician.
+- Enable users to see a list of all their current and upcoming bookings, including details like date, time, salon, and technician.
+- Showing current user's personal profile information including their full name, username, email, and phone number.
+The user can also update their information if needed.

 ### Modify and Cancel Bookings

-Allow users to edit or cancel their bookings if their plans change, providing flexibility in managing appointments.
+Allow users to view or cancel their bookings if their plans change, providing flexibility in managing appointments.

 ### Search and Filter